FormulaMonks/stories/README.markdown

     $ ruby my_test.rb --runner=stories-pdf

 You will get a nicely formatted PDF with your user stories.
 It uses [Prawn](http://prawn.majesticseacreature.com/), so you will need to install it first.

+If you're using Rails, you can run the whole build with the following Rake tasks:

+    $ rake stories
+    $ rake stories:pdf

 Installation
 ------------